Gáspár Orbán

-Gáspár Orbán (born 7 February 1992) is a Hungarian lawyer, soldier, religious leader and former professional footballer.
-He is the son of Hungarian Prime Minister Viktor Orbán.
+Gáspár Orbán (born 7 February 1992) is a Hungarian lawyer, soldier and former professional footballer.
+He is the son of former Hungarian Prime Minister Viktor Orbán.

 Early life

 Gáspár Orbán was born in 1992 in Budapest, as the second child of Viktor Orbán and Anikó Lévai.
 He completed his secondary school studies at the Premontre Szent Norbert High School in Gödöllő, where he graduated in 2011.
 In 2018, he graduated as a lawyer from the Faculty of State and Law of Eötvös Loránd University.
 During his university years, he was a member of István Bibó College for advanced studies, of which his father was a member between 1983 and 1987.
 Around this time, he completed an anti-corruption course organized by Transparency International.
 He wrote his thesis, entitled The issue of gay marriage in Hungary and Europe: same-sex marriage and possible directions for the regulation of the family, under the supervision of Szabolcs Nagypál.

+Orbán was raised in the Catholic Church, together with his four sisters.

 Football career

-According to the MLSZ database, Gáspár Orbán played in twelve NB II and two NB I matches from 2011 to 2014, spending a total of 347 minutes on the pitch during his professional career.
+Gáspár Orbán played as a midfielder for Videoton II and Puskás Akadémia.
+According to the MLSZ database, Orbán played in twelve NB II and two NB I matches from 2011 to 2014, spending a total of 347 minutes on the pitch during his professional career.
 He didn't score a goal.

-Orbán played as a midfielder for Videoton II and Puskás Akadémia.

-Religious career

-Orbán was raised in the Catholic Church, together with his four sisters.
-In 2014, following a spiritual epiphany, he joined the Faith Church, a Pentecostal denomination, in which he became a pastor.
-He claims to have heard from God and to have witnessed miraculous healings.